elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   - Add support for SealedSecrets and MongoDB
 - Add application developer service account kube-config for devs
   - Enabled developers to easily create a kube-config to act as an application developer
+- Dashboard showing how spread out pods are across nodes or zones

 ### Changed